Julie Kavner: The Simpsons

-Whilst cast members and crew have referenced Kavner as a deep fan of the series and the characters she voices, part of Kavner's contract says that she will never have to promote The Simpsons on video nor has she performed Marge's voice in public because she believes the publicity "destroys the illusion.
+While cast members and crew have referenced Kavner as a deep fan of the series and the characters she voices, part of Kavner's contract says that she will never have to promote The Simpsons on video nor has she performed Marge's voice in public because she believes the publicity "destroys the illusion.
 People feel these are real people."
 Kavner takes recording sessions seriously, and feels that voice acting is "a little more limiting than live acting.
 And I have nothing to do with my character's movement."
-Nancy Cartwright, who voices Bart Simpson, said in her book My Life as a 10-Year-Old Boy that Kavner is a warm person who is "a workhorse of an actor" with "extraordinary professionalism and quiet work ethic", and notes that she is rarely late for recording sessions.
-Kavner has only one recorded interview in regard to her work on the show from 1992, describing Marge as "a wonderful person" with "a great sex life".
+Nancy Cartwright, who voices Bart Simpson, said in her book My Life as a 10-Year-Old Boy (2000) that Kavner is a warm person who is "a workhorse of an actor" with "extraordinary professionalism and quiet work ethic", and notes that she is rarely late for recording sessions.
+Kavner had very few recorded interviews in regard to her work on the show.
+In behind-the-scenes footage from 1992, she describes Marge as "a wonderful person" with "a great sex life".
+On a 1994 appearance on Late Show with David Letterman, Kavner explains that performing the voice of Marge in a live-action setting would break the illusion of the character, and that she does not want her own likeness to overlap with that of the character.
+However, after being coaxed by Letterman, Kavner turns to face away from the camera and speaks briefly in the voice of Marge.

 Until 1998, Kavner was paid $30,000 per episode.
 During a pay dispute in 1998, Fox threatened to replace the six main voice actors with new actors, going as far as preparing to cast new voices.
 However, the dispute was soon resolved and she received $125,000 per episode until 2004 when the voice actors demanded that they be paid $360,000 an episode.
 The issue was resolved a month later, and Kavner earned $250,000 per episode.
 After salary re-negotiations in 2008, the voice actors received approximately $400,000 per episode.
 Three years later, with Fox threatening to cancel the series unless production costs were cut, Kavner and the other cast members accepted a 30 percent pay cut, down to just over $300,000 per episode.